National Civic Art Society: History and operations

-In 2020, the Society organized a survey of 2,000 American adults by The Harris Poll to determine people's preferred architecture for federal buildings and U.S. courthouses.
+In 2020, the society organized a survey of 2,000 American adults by The Harris Poll to determine people's preferred architecture for federal buildings and U.S. courthouses.
 The survey showed participants pairs of side-by-side photographs of federal buildings similar in shape, size, and color, with one of the buildings being traditional, the other modern.
 As Bloomberg reported, "The responses did not vary by demographic group: When asked to choose from the two images, Americans of every age, sex, race and class category pulled the lever for traditional designs by a nearly three to one margin.
 Overall, classical won out over modern by 72% to 28%."

+Leadership

-The National Civic Art Society's president is Justin Shubow, a former chairman of the U.S. Commission of Fine Arts.
-Under his leadership, the Society is reported to have played a key role in the passage of the Executive Order "Promoting Beautiful Federal Civic Architecture," which encouraged traditional and classical architecture for federal buildings.
+The National Civic Art Society's president is Justin Shubow, chairman of the U.S. Department of Transportation's Beautifying Transportation Infrastructure Council, and a former chairman of the United States Commission of Fine Arts.
+Under his leadership, the society is reported to have played a key role in the passage of the executive order "Promoting Beautiful Federal Civic Architecture", which encourages traditional and classical architecture for federal buildings.